Novel cluster-algebraic letters for 5- and 6-point QCD processes: The nine-particle SYM alphabet and its reductions

 The long-standing question of how to overcome these limitations was finally answered in the works~\cite{Arkani-Hamed:2019rds,Drummond:2019cxm,Henke:2019hve}, that appeared simultaneously.
 In short, point 1 above was resolved by introducing a stopping criterion for mutations, based on the relation of Grassmannians with simpler geometric objects retaining their essential features, which are known as tropical Grassmannians.
 From the finite subset of all $Gr(4,n)$ clusters and variables thus obtained, point 2 above is then resolved by considering \emph{infinite mutation sequences}, whose essence may be illustrated in the so called $A_1^{(1)}$ affine, or loosely speaking barely infinite, rank-two cluster algebra of eq.~\eqref{eq:rank2mutation} with $p=2$: By noticing that the quantity \be \mathcal{P}=\frac{1+a_1^2+a_2^2}{a_1 a_2}=\frac{1+a_2^2+a_3^2}{a_2 a_3}=\ldots=\frac{1+a_i^2+a_{i+1}^2}{a_i a_{i+1}}\,, \;\;\forall \;\; i\in \mathbb{Z}\,, \ee is invariant under mutations, we can replace the nonlinear mutation rule with the linear recurrence \be a_{m+1}=a_m \mathcal{P}-a_{m-1}\,, \ee as may be readily verified by replacing $\mathcal{P}$ from~\eqref{eq:A2_invariant} with $i=m-1$.
 This recurrence now has a sensible $m\to \infty$ infinite mutation limit, where it reduces to the second-order equation, \be \beta =\mathcal{P}-\frac{1}{\beta}\,,\quad \beta=\lim_{m\to \infty} \frac{a_{m+1}}{a_m}\,, \ee which is readily solved by \be \beta_{\pm}=\frac{\mathcal{P}\pm \sqrt{\mathcal{P}^2-4}}{2}\,. \ee Evidently, we have succeeded in producing square roots by this limiting procedure!
 We note that different motivations had already let to its study in the mathematics community~\cite{Canakci2018,Reading2018b}.

-In refs~\cite{Arkani-Hamed:2019rds,Drummond:2019cxm,Henke:2019hve}, this idea was applied to the first infinite $Gr(4,8)$ cluster algebra, by essentially looking its $A_1^{(1)}$ subalgebra.
-How the former are embedded in the latter matters, generically giving different values for the resulting square roots.
+In refs~\cite{Arkani-Hamed:2019rds,Drummond:2019cxm,Henke:2019hve}, this idea was applied to the first infinite $Gr(4,8)$ cluster algebra, by essentially looking at its $A_1^{(1)}$ subalgebras.
+How the latter are embedded in the former matters, generically giving different values for the resulting square roots.
 Rather than the strict limit, ref.~\cite{Drummond:2019cxm} additionally took the direction of approach into account, which has the effect of producing more letters with the same square root, that differ in the rational terms accompanying them.
 Support for the correctness of this prescription was provided by comparing the resulting letters with those of explicit amplitude calculations, and this was further reinforced by a different approach for generalising infinite cluster algebras, based on scattering diagrams~\cite{Herderschee:2021dez}.